You can click the user profile picture to see a user menu:

 The Custom Value column indicates whether the user attribute value is a custom value.
 A custom value is a value that is assigned to your user account individually, instead of a value that your account inherited from a group.
 If the Custom Value switch next to a user attribute is turned on, that user attribute has a custom value.

 You may be able to edit some user attributes, depending on how your Looker admin has configured your account.
-If the Custom Value switch next to a user attribute is turned on, you can edit the value.
-Turn on the Custom Value switch and enter the value you want.
-If the Custom Value toggle is turned off, you cannot change the value of that user attribute.
+To do so, turn on the Custom Value switch next to a user attribute, enter the value you want, and click Save.

 After making changes to any of the options on this page, click the Save button to save your changes.